 - Do security elements need to be incorporated?

-In the case of a printing barcodes, the next question is “what type of scanner is being used.”
+In the case of printing barcodes, the next question is “what type of scanner is being used.”
 An infrared (IR) scanner, for example, requires ink that has properties with a signal in a specific area that allows the barcode to be correctly read.

 Security is a growing market for inks.
-There are inks available that can only be read with a unique wavelength.
+There are security inks available that can only be read with a unique wavelength.
 There are inks that will fluoresce in blue, red, yellow or green.